Hot or Not…

 Have you ever exercised in a heated room?

-As a quick reminder, a calorie is a unit of measurement.
+Quick reminder: a calorie is a unit of measurement.
 A calorie is the heat energy required to raise 1g of water 1 degree Celsius.

-Exercise in heated spaces reduces your ability to burn calories.
+Exercising in heated spaces reduces your ability to burn calories.

 I’m not telling you to drop your hot yoga class or boycott saunas.
 Heated environments can have health benefits.
 It is notable, however, that exercising in heated classes include many contraindications for special populations, including vascular EDS/POTS.